ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/column-sizing/index.md

 ### Autosize Column API

-Autosizing columns can also be done using the following grid API methods:

-- `autoSizeColumn(colKey, skipHeader)`: Autosize one column.
-- `autoSizeColumns(colKeys, skipHeader)`: Autosize many columns.
-- `autoSizeAllColumns(colKey, skipHeader)`: Autosize all columns.

-If skipHeader=true, the header won't be included when calculating the column widths.
+Autosizing columns can also be done using the following column API methods.
+If `skipHeader=true`, the header won't be included when calculating the column widths.

 [Column Groups](/column-groups/) are never considered when calculating the column widths.

+<api-documentation source='column-api/api.json' section='Sizing' names='["autoSizeColumn", "autoSizeColumns", "autoSizeAllColumns"]'></api-documentation>

 ## Resizing Example